Haseeb049/Slack-Clone-React-Firebase/README.md

-# Getting Started with Create React App
+# Slack Clone developed with React and Firbase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Instructions
-1. Clone this project
+# Description
+It is a clone of slack app.
+I have integrated Google authentication.
+Users can create channels.
+User can chat with each other.

+# Setup
-2. Use node version v14.18.3
+1. install node v14.18.3

+Steps to run this project:
-3. npm install
+1. npm install
-4. npm start
+2. npm start